CodeSmith92/EqSystemCosts/README.md

 # EqSystemCosts

 Program for extracting annual coal plant generation and related data; for calculating each coal plant's annual operating costs; and for calculating the capital and operational costs of wind and solar power.
-Relies on data input from EIA-923 (2015-present).
+The file 'coal.py' relies primarily on data input from EIA-923 (2015-present).

 ## Updates